fddayan/morning-pages-journal/README.md

     only.
 Morning Pages provoke, clarify, comfort, cajole, prioritize and synchronize the day at hand.
 Do not over-think Morning Pages: just put three pages of anything on the page…and then do three more pages tomorrow.

+I thought I had a great idea.
+I wrote the code, then I found out somebody else did it.
+Anyway, here is my code...

 Usage
 -----